redflo/pylarexx/Readme.md

 At the moment the BS-510 / TL-510 devices are experimental supported, since i have no such device.
 New Arexx sensors have id values that exceed 2 bytes and need this newer device.
 Would be nice, if someone sends me a device or a patch.

 The sensors that i have tested are TSN-TH70E and TL-3TSN, both with 2-byte id numbers (<65536).
 If you have other sensors (CO2, ...), you can send me sensors or debugging output, and i will try to add them.
+`
 The protocol and interpretation of values for supported devices is explained in Protocol.txt and sensors.txt

 ## Installation

 Pylarexx is tested with Linux.
-Installing and running pylarexx requires root privileges.
+Installing and ~~running~~ pylarexx requires root privileges.

+## configuration to run script without root privileges

+- go to the Arexx [webpage](http://www.arexx.com/templogger/html/de/software.php) and download the rf_usb_http_rpi_ 0_6 script for raspberry pi
+- Extract the files

+- Copy 51-rf_usb.rules to `/lib/udev/rules.d/`
+- Open 51-rf_usb.rules and add the following `ROUP="Plugdev"` to the end of the file. it should look lik this:
+`SUBSYSTEM=="usb", ATTRS{idVendor}=="0451", ATTRS{idProduct}=="3211", MODE="0666", GROUP="Plugdev"`

+- add/ensure that "user" or here user "pi" is part of that group `plugdev` `adduser username plugdev`

+- force udev to restart
+`sudo udevadm control --reload`
+`sudo udevadm trigger`
+- Finaly unplug and plug back the device

 The install.sh should put the code to /usr/local/pylarexx, a example config to /etc/pylarexx.yml and on systemd based systems, it creates a service.

 ## Configuration